Saturday, September 20, 2025

 Armenian: Graffin and Nau, eds., PO, Vol. 15, p.
 302 (2nd of Samhi = 11th of October) [MSS.
 A + B]

-All the bishops of Nicaea II were Chalcedonian.
+All the fathers of Nicaea II were Chalcedonian.
 What is also important to notice is that it implies that the Councils of Chalcedon, Constantinople II, and Constantinople III are the fourth, fifth, and sixth ecumenical councils respectively.

 Stephen the Monk of Constantinople